Emily Maupai Zinberg - 01/30/2019

 In conclusion, we know that Instagram Stories are being seen by millions of people daily and with the platform constantly adding new features, it doesn’t appear to be slowing down.
 If your brand isn’t already taking advantage of the feature or using it to its full advantage, we encourage you to try implementing some of the tactics above to get out there and tell your brand’s story.

-If you need help developing an Instagram strategy for your brand, reach out to Danielle Bright at email@example.com.
+If you need help developing an Instagram strategy for your brand, reach out to Emily Zinberg at firstname.lastname@example.org.
 3E Public Relations is happy to help guide you in the right direction when it comes to your Instagram presence, as well as your brand’s overall social media marketing strategy.